 You can walk for miles from Horseshoe Bay along to Warwick Long Bay.
 The waters are crystal clear and the most beautiful shade of blue.
 The sand really is pink, not the bright cotton candy pink you might expect but rather a beautiful burnished coral shade.
 These were among the most beautiful beaches I have ever seen, and Horseshoe Bay was my absolute favourite.

 Hamilton is Bermuda’s capital city and is full of historic buildings and gardens as well as lots of shops and restaurants.
 There’s a friendly, relaxed feel to Hamilton and you could wander for hours.
 Waterfront Square, located beside the main ferry terminal, is a lovely place to relax.
 Don’t miss the tiny historic Perot Post Office, named after Bermuda’s first postmaster general.
-You can also visit Fort Hamilton built to protect the harbor in 1889.
+You can also visit Fort Hamilton built to protect the harbour in 1889.
 Shopping is very good in Hamilton with department and designer stores alike.
 It even has a small branch of iconic British department store Marks & Spencer.

 Sometimes when you visit a place you have dreamed of for years it has trouble living up to the expectations you have of it but visiting Bermuda was even better than I had hoped it would be.
 There is so much more to discover here and I look forward to returning again (hopefully) very soon.